dvci/health_cards/README.md

 which in turn is used to create all MessageVerifiers/MessageEncryptors, including the ones that sign and encrypt cookies.
 [See `secret_key_base`](https://api.rubyonrails.org/classes/Rails/Application.html#method-i-secret_key_base)

+When deploying a production instance it is important that a new secret base is generated and used.
+A new secret base can be generated with `bin/rails secret`.

 When testing locally `proxy_set_header  X-Forwarded-Ssl on;` should be commented out in `nginx/nginx.conf`.

 ## Health Cards Gem